Located 13 kilometres west of Melbourne, Mobil Altona Refinery has been fuelling Victoria since 1949.

 To date, more than four billion barrels of crude oil and around eight trillion cubic feet of gas have been produced.
 And our future remains bright - with Bass Strait continuing to supply vital energy to Australians for more decades to come.

 Esso Australia is replacing a 187 kilometre pipeline which transports crude oil and condensate between its facilities at Longford and Long Island Point.
 Construction commenced in January 2016 and will occur over a two year period.
 Esso has awarded the contract to construct the replacement pipeline to Nacap Australia (a Quanta Services company).

 ExxonMobil operates fuel distribution terminals in Melbourne, Sydney and Adelaide and has access to fuel terminals in other locations to support our reliable supply of high-quality Mobil fuel in every state of Australia.

-Esso Australia is building a Gas Conditioning Plant at its existing Longford facilities near Sale in south-eastern Victoria.
+Esso Australia is in the final stages of startup of a Gas Conditioning Plant at its existing Longford facilities near Sale in south-eastern Victoria.
 It is being constructed on private land already occupied by the company, zoned for industrial use and adjacent to the existing Longford facilities.

 Longford, with its three gas plants and one crude oil stabilisation plant, is one of the most important industrial facilities in Australia.